Probate and Wills are an expert area of legislation, and within that, is Contentious Probate – legal speak for having a

 There is also the possibility of the will being contested if it has failed to provide for an individual who was being financially supported by the deceased while they were alive.
 They can claim under the Inheritance (Provision for Family and Dependents) Take action 1975.
 People who could claim under this act could be a spouse, children, extended family members or cohabitee.
 However, there are many specific circumstances that are taken into account under this application.

 In most cases dealing with contentious probate and going to court can be a lengthy and expensive process.
-In some cases it is possible to come to a agreement through mediation in order to avoid expensive court fees.
+In some cases, it is possible to come to an agreement through mediation in order to avoid expensive court fees.
 Mediation can also help to reduce tension in the long run and be less emotionally and financially draining.
 If a compromise cannot be met it is recommended to look for a specialist contentious solicitor.